rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/17_lecture.md

 ### Overview
 - most imp topic ⭐
-- we'll do XSS - reflected type & 8 challenges of XSS
+- we'll do reflected XSS type & 8 challenges of it
 - XSS reflected - generally , u can exploit this vulnerability in bug bounty but if u're doing WAPT <br>
 	then u have to focus on XSS especially `XSS reflected` cuz this vulnerability comes in "OWASP TOP 10" <br>
 	but this vulnerability is easy to exploit & still many applications have this vulnerability